Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 ### Balancing Egos

-Everybody in the band is taking great pride of his musician skills and even more on his ideas.
-Rejecting someone's idea can easily hurt their feelings, and they might want to leave the band or even sabotage the collective work.
+Everyone in the band is taking great pride of her musician skills and even more of his ideas.
+Rejecting someone's idea can hurt her feelings, and they might want to leave the band or even sabotage the collective work.

 How to select good ideas without hurting people?